Hawke (Dragon Age): Cut content

 As a result of the rushed developmental cycle of Dragon Age II, a substantial amount of content involving Hawke were cut before the final release of the game.
 In April 2021, Gaider revealed in a series of tweets uploaded to his personal Twitter account that he would have liked to have restored all alternate or contextual dialogue lines by non-player characters, which were dependent whether they had prior interactions with Hawke and if Hawke had any qualities that resonate with them.
 A major unused storyline involved a mage version of Hawke's struggle to withstand demonic possession while being trapped in his or her own mind, a situation that often confronts individuals with magical abilities in the Dragon Age setting.
 Gaider noted that "Hawke is the only mage who apparently never struggles with this" within the narrative of Dragon Age, and it is a character arc he deeply regretted being cut from the final game.
-Gaider would also have liked to include a third option where Hawke remains neutral and sides with neither the Mages or Templars.
+Gaider would also have liked to include a third option where Hawke remains neutral and sides with neither the Mages nor the Templars.